arkq/bluez-alsa/doc/bluealsa.8.rst

 FILES
 =====

-/etc/dbus-1/system.d/bluealsa.conf
+| **/etc/dbus-1/system.d/bluealsa.conf**
+| **/usr/share/dbus-1/system.d/bluealsa.conf**

     BlueALSA service D-Bus policy file.
     D-Bus will deny all access to the **org.bluealsa** service (even to *root*) unless permission is granted by a policy file.
 The default file permits only *root* to own this service, and only members of the *audio* group to exchange messages with it.
+BlueALSA installs its default file into the directory **/usr/share/dbus-1/system.d**, but the distribution or local administrator may override that by placing a modified policy file into **/etc/dbus-1/system.d**

 /var/lib/bluealsa/*XX:XX:XX:XX:XX:XX*
     BlueALSA volume persistent state storage.
 Files are named after the